 Advice Service - we provide a specialist service to our members in the areas of housing, money and academic issues.
 We have supported many students with complex needs such as mental ill-health.
-In the year we supported 2,215 students with 3,368 enquiries (2021/2022: 2,282 / 3,812).
+In the year we supported 1,189 students with 2,265 enquiries (2022/2023: 2,215 / 3,368).

-Activities - a choice of 50 clubs and 122 societies offer a diversity of opportunities for social and skills development.
-7,007 students registered to join a UPSU club or society during the year, a 2% increase on last year.
-We run a "Give it a Go" programme that provides taster sessions to give students an insight into the range of activities available to them, as well as trips to many locations in the South West.
+Activities - a choice of 50 clubs and 121 societies offer a diversity of opportunities for social and skills development.
+6,316 students registered to join a UPSU club or society during the year, a 4% increase on last year.
+We run a "Give it a Go" programme that provides taster sessions to give students an insight into the range of activities available to them, as well as trips to many locations in the Southwest.
 We also support student-led volunteering, facilitating a variety of community volunteering opportunities.
-The Sports Development and Student Activities teams also provide support, advice and help with the safe running of activities especially around health and safety, recruitment, communication, delivery and finance.
+The Sports and Student Activities teams also provide support, advice and help with the safe running of activities especially around health and safety, recruitment, communication, delivery and finance.

 Representation - we support students in campaigning and representation activities.
 We continued our support for school, course and faculty reps with new recruitment and training initiatives and undertake to help students partner with the University to innovate and improve their education experience.
-The number of students voting in the sabbatical elections this year was 2,465, the equivalent of 16% of the total student population and an increase of 25% votes and 3% of the population on last year.
+The number of students voting in the sabbatical elections this year was 3,036 the equivalent of 16% of the total student population and an increase of 3% votes and 13% of the population on last year.

-Bars and Entertainments - we run a day and evening bar service which provides coffee, alcoholic and non alcoholic beverages.
-We also serve food from 12 noon until late and we run a night club several evenings a week.
-The Events Team provides a range of entertainments including live music, comedy shows and festivals.
-We also stage the Freshers events and the UPSU Summer Ball which attracts over 4,000 students.
+Bars and Entertainments - we run a day and evening bar service which provides coffee, alcoholic, and nonalcoholic beverages.
+The Events Team provides a range of entertainments including live music, comedy shows and a night club.
+We also organise Welcome events and the UPSU Summer Ball which attracts over 4,000 students.

-Retail - we operate a shop on campus which provides sandwiches, snacks, drinks, stationery and University branded gifts and clothing.
+Retail - we operate a convenience shop on campus which provides sandwiches, snacks, drinks, stationery and University branded gifts and clothing.
 The shop also runs a merchandise stall at the University graduation ceremonies.

-Gym - we run the gym, fitness suites and sports hall on campus enabling students and staff to purchase membership to take part in gym classes, sports hall activities and to use the (newly refitted) fitness facilities.
+Gym - we run the gym, fitness suites and sports hall on campus enabling students and staff to purchase membership to take part in gym classes, sports hall activities and to use the fitness facilities.

-Fundraising - UPSU does not undertake fundraising from the public and does not use professional fundraisers.
+Fundraising UPSU does not undertake fundraising from the public and does not use professional fundraisers.
 As such no complaints procedures or further policies in this area are considered necessary.